selamgit/EfficientNet_for_Endoscopic_Images_Response_Prediction/README.md

 * Roughly out of 722 records half of them are complete responses and half of them are non-complete responses.

 ### During endoscopic images and combined model training
-* Basic augmentation techniques (rotation, flipping, shearing, and zooming of the original images) are used.
+* Basic augmentation techniques (rotation, flipping, shearing, and zooming of the original images) are applied.
-* Since endoscopic images are RGB natural images, transfer learning from ImageNet was also used.
+* Since endoscopic images are RGB natural images, transfer learning from ImageNet was also applied.
 ----
 ### Code
 * [Clinical variables model for response prediction (Clinical features model)](endoscopy_clinical_features_for_response_prediction.ipynb)